ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

 #### Amazon Database Migration Service
 - Ability to migrate any database to AWS
 - Source DB remains operational during migration
-- Hetrogenous migrations
+- Heterogenous migrations
   - Schema, Data types and code is different between source and destination
   - 2 step process
     - Use the AWS Schema conversion tool
     - Use DMS to migrate the data
 - Ability to use to copy DB for testing/development
-- Continous replication of data is another use
+- Continuous replication of data is another use

 #### Additional Database Services
 - AWS DocumentDB: Document database service that supports MongoDb